Working With Timer-Triggered Azure Functions

 Now select "Timer" then click "Create".

 It will show the following screen to configure the new timer function.
-Here, we need to enter the name of timer function and schedule time.
-The schedule time is in six fields CRON expression.
+Here, we need to enter the name of the timer function and schedule time.
+The scheduled time is in six fields CRON expression.
 Click "Create".

-We can change schedule time for function from Integrate tab.
-In this tab, we can also define inputs/output required by the function.
+We can change the scheduled time for the function from the Integrate tab.
+In this tab, we can also define the inputs/outputs required by the function.

 Summary

-In this article, we learned the basics of CRON expressions, and how to define CRON expression for timer-triggered Azure function.
+In this article, we learned the basics of CRON expressions, and how to define CRON expressions for timer-triggered Azure function.
 We also learned how to create a function that executes every second.